Analysts Set Expectations for Hudbay Minerals Q3 Earnings

-Hudbay Minerals Inc. (TSE:HBM – Free Report) (NYSE:HBM) – Stock analysts at Raymond James decreased their Q3 2024 EPS estimates for shares of Hudbay Minerals in a research report issued to clients and investors on Wednesday, October 23rd.
-Raymond James analyst F. Hamed now expects that the mining company will post earnings of $0.08 per share for the quarter, down from their previous forecast of $0.16.
-The consensus estimate for Hudbay Minerals’ current full-year earnings is $1.12 per share.
-Raymond James also issued estimates for Hudbay Minerals’ Q4 2024 earnings at $0.39 EPS.
+Hudbay Minerals Inc. (NYSE:HBM – Free Report) (TSE:HBM) – Stock analysts at Raymond James dropped their Q3 2024 earnings estimates for Hudbay Minerals in a note issued to investors on Wednesday, October 23rd.
+Raymond James analyst F. Hamed now expects that the mining company will post earnings of $0.06 per share for the quarter, down from their prior forecast of $0.12.
+The consensus estimate for Hudbay Minerals’ current full-year earnings is $0.49 per share.
+Raymond James also issued estimates for Hudbay Minerals’ Q4 2024 earnings at $0.28 EPS.

-A number of other equities research analysts have also weighed in on the company.
-Eight Capital lifted their target price on Hudbay Minerals from C$14.50 to C$18.00 in a research report on Thursday, July 11th.
-National Bankshares increased their price objective on shares of Hudbay Minerals from C$15.50 to C$16.75 and gave the company an “outperform” rating in a research note on Tuesday, October 15th.
-Jefferies Financial Group lifted their target price on Hudbay Minerals from C$14.00 to C$15.00 in a research note on Friday, October 4th.
-Canaccord Genuity Group reduced their target price on shares of Hudbay Minerals from C$16.00 to C$15.00 in a report on Monday, July 22nd.
-Finally, Royal Bank of Canada cut their price objective on shares of Hudbay Minerals from C$18.00 to C$16.00 and set an “outperform” rating on the stock in a research report on Tuesday, September 10th.
-Twelve analysts have rated the stock with a buy rating and two have given a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, Hudbay Minerals presently has an average rating of “Buy” and a consensus price target of C$15.54.
+Several other research firms also recently commented on HBM.
+Stifel Canada raised shares of Hudbay Minerals to a “strong-buy” rating in a report on Monday, July 22nd.
+StockNews.com cut shares of Hudbay Minerals from a “buy” rating to a “hold” rating in a research note on Tuesday, August 13th.
+Finally, Jefferies Financial Group upgraded shares of Hudbay Minerals from a “hold” rating to a “buy” rating in a research note on Wednesday, August 14th.
+One equities research analyst has rated the stock with a hold rating, four have assigned a buy rating and two have issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has an average rating of “Buy” and an average price target of $11.17.

 Hudbay Minerals Stock Performance

-The firm also recently disclosed a 1 dividend, which was paid on Tuesday, September 3rd.
-Shareholders of record on Friday, September 20th were paid a dividend of $0.02 per share.
-This represents a yield of 0.09%.
-The ex-dividend date was Friday, September 20th.
-Hudbay Minerals’s payout ratio is 5.41%.
+The business also recently declared a Semi-Annual dividend, which was paid on Friday, September 20th.
+Stockholders of record on Tuesday, September 3rd were given a dividend of $0.007 per share.
+This represents a dividend yield of 0.2%.
+The ex-dividend date was Tuesday, September 3rd.
+Hudbay Minerals’s dividend payout ratio is presently 4.35%.

 Hudbay Minerals Company Profile